Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Return a single BIM Model Revision Plan item' with a specific verb and resource.
-It distinguishes from sibling tools like 'list_bim_model_revision_plans' by specifying single item retrieval.
+The description clearly states the tool returns a single BIM Model Revision Plan item, using a specific verb ('Return') and resource.
+It distinguishes from siblings by emphasizing 'single' and 'full field set' and by referencing the matching list tool for id resolution.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.